cmcqueen/simplerandom/python/README.rst

 Supported Python Versions
 -------------------------

-Python 3.6 through 3.9 is supported.
-It may or may not run on earlier Python 3.x versions, but these versions are no longer being tested.
+Python >= 3.10 are supported.

+Python versions < 3.10 might work, but have not been tested.

 -------------